hzi-bifo/epitope-prediction/README.md

      -l, --length : Length of the peptides to be calculated from the sequence.
 Should be an integer >=4.
 For best results use peptide length = 20(default).
      -c, --cutoff : cut-off score (default = 0.5) for a peptide to be considered an epitope.
 Should be a number between 0 and 1.
   ```
+* If you encounter a compatibility issue in sequencelist_representation.py related to KeyedVectors, you can fix it by going to /your_path/python3.7/site-packages/gensim/models/ldamodel.py.
+On line 57, replace ```from scipy.misc``` with ```from scipy.special```

 ## Input<a name="input"></a>
   The program takes a file with protein sequences as input.
 The input file should be in **FASTA** file format and should only use the 20 aa codes.
 The fasta file can contain  a single or multiple protein sequences.
 If any sequence contains an invalid aa code or the length of the sequence is <4, then that sequence will be skipped while making predictions.
 Also, if the length of the sequence is < specified peptide length ```-l length```, then the prediction will be made on the entire sequence.
  Please put the input file in the ```input``` folder or enter the full path of the inputfile.
 Please take a look in the ```input``` folder to see an example of input fasta file: ```example.fasta```